chargebyte/stib/README.md

 ===========================

-This repository contains a simple but straightforward system to create a bootable Linux system for the I2SE Duckbill device series: it compiles U-Boot as boot loader, compiles a Linux kernel with device tree blobs and creates a root filesystem based on Debian Jessie 8 (armel).
-Then all is packed into a single disk image, ready to be used on the SD card and/or Duckbill's internal eMMC.
+This repository contains a simple but straightforward system to create a bootable Linux system for the I2SE Duckbill and EVAchargeSE device series: for Duckbill devices it compiles U-Boot as boot loader, for EVAchargeSE it uses Freescale/NXP's imx-bootlets as bootloader, then it compiles a Linux kernel with device tree blobs and creates a root filesystem based on Debian Jessie 8 (armel).
+Then all is packed into a single disk image, ready to be used on the SD card (for older Duckbills) and/or the internal eMMC.

 This system is intended to be run on a recent Linux system, currently Debian Jessie 8 and Ubuntu 14.04 (LTS) is supported.
 The main reason for this is, that both distributions